rom-rb/rom-rb.org/source/learn/introduction/core-concepts.html.md

 ## Commands

 Commands in ROM are intended to safely modify data.
-Commands can be used to create, update and delete.
+Commands can be used to create, update, and delete.
 They are usually provided by the adapter, but you may define your own.

 To learn more about commands, check out the